-For the primary-side control setup, because output voltage is not directly accessible, the internal pre-biased start up loop is disabled by connecting VSENSE to VREF.
+For the primary-side control setup, because output voltage is not directly accessible, the internal prebiased startup loop is disabled by connecting VSENSE to VREF.
 Instead, the internal ramp used to generate the synchronous rectifier duty cycle is fixed, with the peak voltage of 3 V. The duty cycle of the synchronous rectifier increases as the SS pin voltage increases.
 When the SS pin voltage reaches 2.9 V, the soft start is considered finished and the synchronous rectifier duty cycle becomes the complementary of the primary-side switch duty cycle, minus the programmed dead time.
 Because of different COMP pin voltages at different line voltages, the SR duty cycle generated by the internal ramp might be different than the complementary of the primary-side switch duty cycle (1-D).
 If the duty cycle is too large, the internal logic is able to limit the duty cycle to (1-D).
 However, if the duty cycle is too small, when the soft start is finished, the SR duty cycle has a sudden change, which will cause output voltage disturbance.
-To optimize the pre-biased start up performance, it is recommended that the duty cycle change at the end of soft start be as small as possible.
+To optimize the prebiased start-up performance, TI recommends that the duty cycle change at the end of soft start be as small as possible.

-9.1.3 Voltage Mode Control and Input Voltage Feed-Forward
+8.1.2.3 Voltage Mode Control and Input Voltage Feed-Forward